cchalres/ccc-assmt2/README.md

 # ccc-assmt2

 # Ansible
 1. Get your Openstack Password (openrc.sh) from the dashboard of MRC.
 2. Reset API password and copy the latest password.
-3. Go to the ansible directory on your computer and Deploy instances on the Nectar.
+3. Go to the ansible directory.

 `cd COMP90024/ccc-assmt2/Ansible`

 You coudl change the configuration files (/hosts_vars/instances.yaml) which include:
 - number of instances
 - instance image
 - volumes size per instance etc.

-Then configure :
-`python Harvester.py -c <Your configuration file> -s <Your server's ip address>`

-If you still have questions, please type `python Harvester.py -h` to check the help.
+4. Deploy instances on the MRC.

+`./mrc.sh`

+5. Configure instances environments.

+`./build.sh`

+6. Deploy crawler.

+`./crawler.sh`

+6. Deploy Web server.

+`./web.sh`

 # Twitter Harvester
 If you would like to run the program locally, direct to the folder first.